yamotoz/Killing_hearts/README.md

 ## Killing hearts
 It's a dedicated script for analyzing the website in question and assessing subdomain takeover, with its primary function being site recognition.
-If you wish to conduct a vulnerability analysis, take a look at Angel Azazel.
+If you wish to conduct a vulnerability analysis, take a look at<a style="color: grey" href="https://github.com/yamotoz/Angel_Azazel"><b> Angel Azazel</b></a>.

 <img src="src/heart.jpg">